hakant/ember-getting-started-docs/README.md

 fatal: unable to connect to github.com_
 * To solve this run:
 	`git config --global url."https://".insteadOf git://`

+###Restoring an Ember project from Git clone
+On occasion you might want to clone your project to a seperate machine and continue development from there (e.g. Sepperation between Office and Home).

+Because gitignore will exclude node_modules and the bower_components, `ember serve` will throw an error complaining about modules being missing or empty.

+To get your project back to a working state run the following on `path\projectName>`:

+1. npm install
+2. npm install -g bower
+3. bower install

+Now when running `ember serve` everything should be back in order.

 ###First Overview of App

 ####Templates